-In 2019/20, we delivered £ 0.8 million of efficiency savings against a target of £0.7 million.
-This was three per cent of our budget.
-The majority of savings came from staff costs, additional income, organisational efficiencies, travel and subsistence expenditure and legal, professional and consultancy costs.

-Audit Scotland continues to work with other scrutiny bodies to make sure that the scrutiny of local government is better targeted and more proportionate to identified risks.
+- 7. Additional financial support was requested from Parliament due to the projected impact of Covid-19 on our ability to recognise income.
+This was due to the loss of productive time following extensions being applied to 2019/20 audit leading to a delay in the commencement of 2020/21 audit work.
+In the face of these challenges, we were still able to deliver £1.0 million of efficiency savings against a target of £0.8 million, equivalent to three per cent of our budget.
+The majority of savings came from staff costs, organisational efficiencies, travel and subsistence expenditure and legal, professional and consultancy costs. - 8.
+Audit Scotland continues to work with other scrutiny bodies to make sure that the scrutiny of local government is better targeted and more proportionate to identified risks. - 9.
 Sharing services and resources within the public sector allows economy of scale cost and efficiency savings.
 Where sharing does not impact our independence, we have done this.
-For example:

-- We use the Public Contracts Scotland portal to procure services for Audit Scotland, the Auditor General and the Accounts Commission where it is beneficial to do so. - We are part of the Government Procurement Shared Services initiative which was set up to provide professional assistance to smaller bodies which don't have a procurement department.
+For example: - We use the Public Contracts Scotland portal to procure services for Audit Scotland, the Auditor General and the Accounts Commission where it is beneficial to do so. - We are part of the Government Procurement Shared Services initiative which was set up to provide professional assistance to smaller bodies which don't have a procurement department.
 This assistance will help improve our procurement knowledge leading to increased procurement efficiency and effectiveness and legislative compliance. - We use competitive contracts secured by Scottish Procurement, leading to savings on our utility costs, computer accessories and managed print services. - See also our annual statement on sustainable economic growth.